Santos is seeking government approval to develop natural gas reserves in the Narrabri area in north west New South Wales.

 Explore further: Drilling with Care fact sheet

-All landholders within our proposed Project area were contacted by our team late last year when we began discussing the scope of the planned project.
-Those landholders were invited to information sessions and receive regular updates from us.
+Landholders within our proposed Project area have been contacted by our team and receive regular updates from us.

 If a landholder is keen to work with Santos, a land access agreement will be negotiated and compensation arrangements put in place.